jilaada/dotfiles/README.md

 # dotfiles

-should have done this a long time ago
+repo that I should have created yonks ago

+---

+now I'm paying the price

+## zsh

+* simlink everything (.zsh/) to your home directory
+* simlink .zshenv to your home directory